melsen-dev/genome-scanner/README.md

 This application has been tested with VCF v4.2 files, see https://samtools.github.io/hts-specs/VCFv4.2.pdf for details on file format.
 You can find example VCF files for individual genomes from the `International Genome Sample Resource (IGSR)` and the `1000 Genomes Project` at https://www.internationalgenome.org/faq/can-i-get-phased-genotypes-and-haplotypes-for-the-individual-genomes/.

 # Python Code
-* Clone this repository to execute the application on your local computer using the following [requirements](./code/requirements.txt).
+* Clone this repository to execute the application on your local computer installing the following [requirements](./requirements.txt).
 * Edit the [SNP database](./db/snpdb.csv) to add more annotated genes.
 * Run [genome-scanner.py](./code/genome-scanner.py) to execute this code on your local computer.